 Well, if you notice clearly in the earlier part, there we talked only about dust.
 But, dust is not the main concern about brake rotors.
 There is RUST, BRAKE FLUID, GREASE, ROAD GRIMS, and so on.
-Now, think, is it possible to clean these things properly without removing wheels?
+Now, think, is it possible to clean these things properly without removing the wheels?

 We don’t think so.
 For deep cleaning, you need to remove the wheels.
 In fact, without taking off the wheels, we doubt that you may unable to identify the dirt type.
-So, if the mentioned suggestion does not seems useful, just go for deep cleaning.
+So, if the mentioned suggestion does not seem useful, just go for deep cleaning.

 When you should think of a deep cleaning!

-Many of us often clean the exterior of our car but forget to clean vital parts like brake rotors.
+Many of us often clean the exterior of our cars but forget to clean vital parts like brake rotors.
 Though these parts don’t need to clean often, there are some signs that will alarm you about the urgency of cleaning your brake rotors,

 It will require a little more time than usual stopping distances.
 Brake squeal is another warning indicator.
 The major cause of brake dust is squealing brakes.
 On occasion, when applying heavy brakes, the car pulls to one side, and the steering wheel and brake pedals tremble.